Paris is a beautiful city full of hidden gems with much more to offer than just the

 Le Train Bleu (eat in a train station)

 Address: Paris Gare de Lyon: Place Louis-Armand, 75012 Paris, France.

-Originally built for the 1900 Paris Exposition as “Buffet de la Gare de Lyon” but was renamed in 1963 after the train of the same name, a luxury Mediterranée Express train with blue seats.
+Initially built for the 1900 Paris Exposition as “Buffet de la Gare de Lyon,” but was renamed in 1963 after the train of the same name, a luxury Mediterranée Express train with blue seats.

 Classified as a Historic French Monument of France in 2014, it was renovated to restore its former glory.
-Each of the lush dining rooms has its own theme based on cities, regions and places in France.
+Each lush dining room has its own theme based on cities, regions and places in France.
 It’s appeared in several movies, including “La Femme Nikita” and “Mr. Beans’s Holiday.”

 Shows And Movie Theatres That Aren’t At The Moulin Rouge

 Are you looking for some interesting off-the-beaten-path Paris entertainment?
 Try these out.

 Studio 28, which is named after the date it was founded (1928), is the perfect place to go if you’re a cinema aficionado.
 This tiny atmospheric movie theatre seats 170 and has about ten weekly screenings.
 Located on a small street on the way to Sacre Coeur (Montmatre hills), you’ll watch cinematographic works of art in the oldest Parisian cinema, which dates back to 1928.
 A place where many artists, poets, painters, and filmmakers once came, including Jean Cocteau, Luis Buñuel, Abel Gance, Jean Marais and many others …